prathameshnium/PICA-Python-Instrument-Control-and-Automation/paper/paper.md

 * **Accessibility:** A professional dashboard that allows researchers without coding experience to configure and run a complex measurement protocol immediately using the suite's pre-packaged measurement modules.

-* **Physical Validation:** Unlike general-purpose drivers, PICA's protocols are actively used for cryogenic transport measurements (80K - 320K) at the UGC DAE Consortium for Scientific Research, Mumbai Centre, validating the software's core architecture in a real-world research environment and providing a stable, tested foundation for the university and researchers to build upon.
+* **Physical Validation:** PICA's protocols are actively used for cryogenic transport measurements (80K - 320K) at the UGC DAE Consortium for Scientific Research, Mumbai Centre, validating the software's core architecture in a real-world research environment and providing a stable, tested foundation for the university and researchers to build upon.

 * **Process Isolation:** PICA deploys a `multiprocessing` architecture that runs instrumentation control logic in an isolated process.
 This ensures that hardware timeouts or driver crashes do not freeze the main dashboard, which is a common problem in single-threaded Python scripts.